 What’s your favorite kind to make?
 What combinations are you contemplating, if you’re new to making fruit leather?

-Cover image gratefully attributed to this Wikipedia Commons user.
+Cover image gratefully attributed to the Wikipedia Commons user linked.